MFB-Technologies-Inc/NetworkService/README.md

 [![CI](https://github.com/MFB-Technologies-Inc/NetworkService/actions/workflows/ci.yml/badge.svg)](https://github.com/MFB-Technologies-Inc/NetworkService/actions/workflows/ci.yml)
 [![codecov](https://codecov.io/gh/MFB-Technologies-Inc/NetworkService/branch/main/graph/badge.svg?token=3LpLfgAhq3)](https://codecov.io/gh/MFB-Technologies-Inc/NetworkService)

-Reactive wrapper for URLSession using Combine.
+Async wrapper and dependency injection layer for URLSession.
 At its core, the library consist of the `NetworkServiceClient` protocol along with a minimal implementation `NetworkService`.

 ### TopLevelCodable
 A notable convenience the library provides is the `TopLevelCodable` protocol that enables easy encoding and decoding of conforming types.
 The protocol associates a `TopLevelEncoder` and `TopLevelDecoder` with a given type so that it is used by the library without explicitly passing it as a parameter.
 Additionally, `TopLevelEncodable` and `TopLevelDecodable` are included.